-The results will be written as a thesis for a DPhil in Musculoskeletal Sciences at the University of Oxford.
+The results will be written as a thesis for a DPhil at the University of Oxford.
 A copy of the thesis will be deposited both in print and online in the Oxford University Research Archive.
-It will be publicly available to facilitate its use in future research.
+It will be publicly available to use in future research.

 In addition, several academic publications, conference presentations, an information pack for researchers, an animated video and reports in charity magazines will be developed.
-We might use quotes from you in any research outputs.
-We might also use any pictures you draw in the conversation.
-The quote or picture will be published under a fake name.
-Every effort will be made to maintain your confidentiality.
+We would like your permission to use quotes from you in any research outputs.
+We may also use quotes or